- General Terms and Conditions of Team2Venture GmbH concerning the use of the freelance platform twago.

 In case of slight negligence, twago will only be liable in case of violation of contract-essential obligations (cardinal obligations), whereat the liability in this case is limited to the amount of contract-typical, foreseeable damage.
 Otherwise, the pre-contractual, contractual and extra-contractual liability of twago is limited to cases of intent and gross negligence, as well as to damages due to loss of life, bodily injury or damage to the health of a person.
 The liability for damages which occur despite undertaking a guarantee for the condition of the work, as well as the liability according to the German Product Liability Act remain unaffected.
 The limitation of liability also applies if the damage is the fault of an agent of twago.

 In case of legal problems arising in connection with a service contract, the user is obliged to send an appropriate claim/complaint justification to the service partner via the twago messaging center prior to initiating arbitration or court proceedings.
 The service contract partner is granted a 15 day period to state his opinion and resolve the conflict.
 Arbitration or court proceedings may only be initiated by the affected party after the expiration of this period.
-This clause is not valid if a consumer (according to §13 BGB (German Civil Code) is involved in the service contract.

 All times, periods of time and terms are stated in Central European Time, resp.
 Central European Summer Time (CET / GMT+1 resp.
 CEST / GMT+2).